-This report is made solely to the Council, in accordance with Article 12(ii) of the Charters and Statutes of the University and section 124B of the Education Reform Act 1988 and in accordance with section 144 of the Charities Act 2011 (or under section 154 of that Act.
-Our audit work has been undertaken so that we might state to the Council those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the University and Council for our audit work, for this report, or for the opinions we for and on behalf of KPMG LLP.
-Statutory Auditor Chartered Accountants 1 St Peter's Square have formed.
+This report is made solely to the Council, in accordance with Article 12(ii) of the Charters and Statutes of the University and section 124B of the Education Reform Act 1988 and in accordance with section 144 of the Charities Act 2011 (or disclosing, as applicable, matters related its predecessors) and regulations made under section 154 of that Act, Our audit work has been undertaken so that we might state to the Council those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the University and Council for our audit work, for this report, or for the opinions we have formed.